buyallmemes/blog-api/posts/20240422-testing-guideline.md

 helps to understand the problem and clarify business requirements early in development, gives early design feedback, and produces real test coverage.

-Unit tests force writer to think about a piece of code from the user’s perspective.
+Unit tests force the writer to think about a piece of code from the user’s perspective.
 This coerces a cleaner and more effective design.

 Writing unit tests after the implementation is done is practically useless.